tryscer/flock/Flock Wiki/Playground.md

-  mdma effects: seeing shirley's ear mdma effects: touching each others' fingers, will later become a flock ceremony solution for the cindy running away situation barry and tim getting closer to the music (not sexual) nobody's fault is first the stomping is described as a physical sensation vilma is the person who works the crowd https://music.apple.com/il/album/shout-pts-1-2/1030461597?i=1030462242
+  mdma effects: seeing shirley's ear mdma effects: touching each others' fingers, will later become a flock ceremony solution for the cindy running away situation barry and tim getting closer to the music (not sexual) - alice sees them touching fingers, maybe tries to reconstruct it nobody's fault is first (more emotional, less psychedelic) the stomping is described as a physical sensation vilma is the person who works the crowd https://music.apple.com/il/album/shout-pts-1-2/1030461597?i=1030462242